Canadian Team Ranking System

 The WCTRS is a combination of a reducing importance of prior year results and the best events from each season.
 For further information on the WCTRS rankings can be found here.

 The CTRS ranking will allow a defined number of “maximum events” throughout the season until reaching the full 8.
 The following are the dates and maximum events allowable at each date:

-For greater clarity the cut-off for inclusion in the Scotties Tournament of Hearts will be January 29th and therefore maximum of 6 events counting.
-The cut-off for inclusion in the Tim Hortons Brier will be February 12th and therefore maximum of 7 events counting.
+For greater clarity the cut-off for inclusion in the Scotties Tournament of Hearts final Wild Card will be January 28th and therefore best seven (7) results counting.
+The cut-off for inclusion in the Brier will be February 11th and therefore best eight (8) results counting.